Bilal2453/coro-docs/docs/coro-fs.md

 ### open(path[, flags[, mode]])

-Opens a file or possibly creates one using the said file path.
+Opens a file, or possibly creates one using the said file path.

 The owner of a created file __should__ be the effective user/group ID of said process, or it __could__ inherit the parent directory group-ID.
 The exact behavior is filesystem dependant.